akbartus/100-Days-of-Algorithms-and-Data-Structures/Day-1-Binary-Tree.md

 <b>n</b> - number of operations.

 It is a very fast algorithm.
+See below the example implementation in JavaScript.

 ```js
 // Conditions: Sorted array and and item present in array